sungnga/jbook-cli-app/README.md

   - If the cell type is equal to 'code', render the `<CodeCell />` component
   - Else render the `<TextEditor />` component

+### Creating an action creator helper: useActions hook
+- Whenever we call useActions() hook inside a component, we will have access to all the actions available and then we can destructure just the ones we want to use